Skip to main content

 Frequently Asked Questions

-CJC-1295/Ipamorelin typically produces greater total GH output due to the dual-pathway mechanism and longer half-life.
+CJC-1295/Ipamorelin typically produces greater total GH output due to the dual-pathway mechanism.
 Tesamorelin has stronger clinical trial evidence for specific outcomes (visceral fat reduction).
 The Tesamorelin/Ipamorelin combination aims to provide both.

 FDA approval means Tesamorelin has been through the most rigorous testing.
 Its safety profile is documented in 816-patient Phase 3 trials.
 CJC-1295 has Phase 2 safety data.
 Both preserve natural GH feedback mechanisms and have favorable safety profiles.
 Neither carries the risks associated with exogenous HGH injection.